We are accepting new cases

 FDA dosage guidelines:

-● Start at 0.25 milligrams (mg) once weekly, increasing to 0.5 mg once weekly after 4 weeks
+• Start at 0.25 milligrams (mg) once weekly, increasing to 0.5 mg once weekly after four weeks

-● If additional glycemic control is needed, increase the dosage to 1 mg once weekly after at least 4 weeks on the 0.5 mg dose
+• If additional glycemic control is needed, increase the dosage to one mg once weekly after at least four weeks on the 0.5 mg dose

-● If a higher dose is still needed for glycemic control, increase the dosage to 2 mg once weekly after at least 4 weeks on the 1 mg dosage
+• If a higher dose is still needed for glycemic control, increase the dosage to two mg once weekly after at least four weeks on the one mg dosage

-● In case of a missed dose, inject within 5 days of the scheduled dose
+• In case of a missed dose, inject within five days of the missed dose

 Ozempic overdose symptoms

 Symptoms of too much Ozempic may immediately include severe side effects like abdominal pain, dizziness and nausea.
-These are the symptoms that patients usually call poison control centers about.
 Overdose symptoms can include other common side effects over an extended period of time.
 Ozempic side effects are more likely to happen when healthcare providers increase dosages anyway.

 Some Ozempic overdose symptoms are: